 Article originally researched and compiled by Paula Chatfield of Parklands RA for her excellent Easter Trail series and published here by permission.
 Westfield House is one of our older local buildings, built in the 1700s and extended in the early 1800s.
 The first Ordnance Survey map (1813) shows it clearly – extract below.
 Its postal… Continue reading Westfield House

-The Suburb of St Bartholomew’s: the C19th population
+Suburb of St Bartholomew’s: C19th population

 This text is the last in our series about the Suburb of St Bartholomew, through which Westgate runs.
-It consists of edited data selected from the 19th century censuses for the historic suburb of St Bartholomew (1801 to 1891) The 19th century population of the St Bartholomew’s Civil Parish was the same in 1891 as it was in… Continue reading The Suburb of St Bartholomew’s: the C19th population
+It consists of edited data selected from the 19th century censuses for the historic suburb of St Bartholomew (1801 to 1891) The 19th century population of the St Bartholomew’s Civil Parish was the same in 1891 as it was in… Continue reading Suburb of St Bartholomew’s: C19th population

 Chichester Programme for the Diamond Jubilee of 1897